ggalmeida0/GameOfLife/README.md

 - Enter: play the game continuously, press again to pause

 # How to run:
-in the terminal run the command
+In the terminal run the command
 `python3 main.py`